Our Single Point of Referral number is: 0300 033 0333 (option 2)

 CIS consists of four teams in each Borough:

-- Rapid Response: For urgent same day response within 0-2 hours for people with immediate health or functional needs who would otherwise require an admission to hospital (input for up to five days).
+- Urgent Community Response: For urgent same day response within 0-2 hours for people with immediate health or functional needs who would otherwise require an admission to hospital (input for up to five days).
 See referral criteria for guidance.

 - Home First: Working with acute hospitals to facilitate supported discharge for medically stable patients into the community.
 People can be assessed in their own home on the same day.
 See handover form for required information.
 (Input for up to 72 hours)

 - Rehabilitation: The rehab pathway helps people maintain or regain their independence at home to enable people to live well in their own homes, completing roles and tasks that are important to them with as much independence as possible.
-The majority of people will be seen within 48hours, with non-urgent referrals assessed within 14 days.
-(Input for up to six weeks)
+The majority of people will be seen within 48hours, with non-urgent referrals assessed within 14 days (input for up to six weeks).
+See guidance here.

 - Reablement: Services are provided in the home to help a person gain confidence and re-learn skills to carry out daily activities and practical tasks.
 People must be resident within the relevant London Borough to receive reablement services.
 (Input for up to six weeks)

-All Rapid Response referrals require a clinician to clinician phone conversation on 0300 033 0333 (option 2).
+All Urgent Community Response referrals require a clinician to clinician phone conversation on 0300 033 0333 (option 2).
 An electronic referral through SystmOne should be completed for services using SystmOne.
 However the electronic referral should not delay the clinical handover.

 Please note routine and task based (that is, for the sole purpose of blood tests or ECG provision) home visits are outside the scope of CIS.
 Rapid Response is not intended to replace urgent district nursing who can respond after 24 hours.